jfo/blog/source/posts/advice-for-recursers.md

 your batch; your cohort will not be there (at least not _there_ in the physical space sense, most likely).
 If you really feel strongly about something, definitely do it!
-Or if you feel that a reading group or structured work with other people could greaty benefit you, then do that!
+Or if you feel that a reading group or structured work with other people could greatly benefit you, then do that!
 But I would tell you that I think that probably it's not the best use of your batch time to hole up in a room with a textbook or do a series of tutorials.
 Exceptions being, like I said: book/study clubs, or groups working on the same types of things together.